mcneel/rhino3dm/docs/publishing.md

 dotnet nuget push Rhino3dm.*.*.*.nupkg -k <APIKEY> -s https://api.nuget.org/v3/index.json
 ```

-6. If all went wekk you should see something similar in the terminal:
+6. If all went well you should see something similar in the terminal:

 ```
 Pushing Rhino3dm.7.7.0.nupkg to 'https://www.nuget.org/api/v2/package'...